zachomedia/katacoda-courses/kubernetes-fundamentals-2/module-3/step3.md

+Given that we now have two sets of secrets:

+* `login-credentials`
+* `secret-manifest`

-Now that we have two sets of secrets, `login-credentials` and `secret-manifest`, we can deploy this data to Pods.
-This is done in a Manifest file.
-First, we'll deploy secrets as volumes within a Pod.
+We can deploy this data to via a Manifest file.
+Consider the example below illustrating how to deploy secrets as volumes within a Pod.

 ```yaml
 apiVersion: v1